Guide for Undocumented Individuals Traveling in the U.S.

 What is a Border Patrol checkpoint?

-The United States Border Patrol operates traffic checkpoints, including 33 permanent traffic checkpoints near the Mexico-United States border.
+The U.S. Border Patrol operates traffic checkpoints, including dozens of permanent traffic checkpoints near the Mexico-United States border.
 Border Patrol can conduct checkpoints within 100 miles of the border.
 DHS sometimes enters buses or trains and asks for passengers’ documents.
-Along these checkpoints, Border Patrol agents may stop a vehicle for brief questioning of its occupants even if there is no reason to believe that the particular vehicle contains undocumented individuals.
-Furthermore, Border Patrol agents have wide discretion to refer motorists selectively to a secondary inspection area for additional brief questioning.
+Along these checkpoints, Border Patrol agents may stop a vehicle for brief questioning of its occupants, even if there is no reason to believe that the particular vehicle contains undocumented individuals.
+Furthermore, Border Patrol agents have wide discretion to refer motorists selectively to a secondary inspection area for additional questioning.

 (CA ONLY) Where are some checkpoints in California?